 Collinsville Community Unit School District #10 is committed to the health and safety of our students, staff and their families.
-Our 2020-21 Return to Learning Plan has been developed with that in mind.
+Our 2021-22 Return to Learn Plan has been developed with that in mind.

 While our plan specifies guidelines for our staff, students and buildings to follow, everyone’s health and safety is dependent on each individual.
-To review the complete Wellness Plan for Return to Learning in the 2020-21 school year, see the district’s full Return to Learning document: English OR Spanish.
+To review the complete Wellness Plan for Return to Learn in the 2021-22 school year, see the district’s full Return to Learn document.
 For information and resources pertaining to COVID-19, click HERE.

 Health Certification Checklist